kefkajr/MagicPals/README.md

 # MagicPals
 This is where change summaries, work intentions, and related planning will be written.

+#### 10/21

+Tried to limit attack options by updating ComputerPlayer.FindNearestFoe.
+It seems to be more complicated than that.

+When a PlanOfAttack is created, an Ability is already chosen and then the AI tries to find the best way to use that ability.
+I think we need to answer these questions.
+- How does the AI decide what options are available to it?
+- How does the AI decide which option is best?
+- Does the AI prepare for the possibility that the Ability cannot be used if there's no appropriate target?
+  - It seems that if there is no best option, the Ability is cleared out and the AI tries to look for the nearest foe.
+  - What happens when the AI looks for the nearest foe?
+Does it find one?

 #### 10/20

 The project has been updated to a newer (but not very new) version of Unity Editor.

 Also, at the start of battle, all units Look so they perceive all other units in their viewing range.
-It may be worth figuring out how any units that share an alliance (good guys vs bad guys) maybe be able to automatically be aware of each other.

 Next up:
 - Introduce an enemy AI and see how it works with the latest changes (walls, ranges, traps, picking up items).
   - Try to limit AI targets only to those whose Stealths they are aware of.
+    - The enemy should only consider a foe viable as a target if they have already been seen.
+    - The enemy should primarily move toward a tile that contains a point of interest (that is, where a unit may have been seen or heard).
+This might require a new pointOfInterest Perception property.
 - Formally visualize the following in the game, rather than only while debugging:
   - Viewing Range (fainy color wash on tile at all times)
   - Noisy Range (distinct color wash on tile while confirming ability)
   - Known Awarenesses (floating lines above unit's heads at all times)
+- Should also visualize HP changes and status effects, even just as text above the target's head.
+- Start including mouse input, if at least for moving the tile selection indicator.
+- It may be worth figuring out how any units that share an alliance (good guys vs bad guys) may be able to automatically be aware of each other.
+  - Maybe try adding a new AwarenessType called SameAlliance that cannot decay.
+  - At the start of the battle, units from each Alliance should be grouped, and then added to each other's perceived Awarenesses (but not their own Awareness)

 #### 9/2